[Holodeck –

 going back to save him.

 TUVOK: It was.
-However, I recently realised there are times when it
+However, I recently realised that there are times when

-DALBY: Lt, if you can learn to bend the rules, I guess we can learn
+DALBY: Lieutenant, if you can learn to bend the rules, I guess we can

-to follow them.
-Come on, let’s get you two to sickbay.
+learn to follow them.
+Come on, let's get you two to Sickbay.